5. Critical developments

 © imaginariumau | Shutterstock, Inc. [US] 2018

 Critical developments in our environment are equally critical developments for us humans.
-Because without sufficient natural habitat, there can be no life on Earth that is fit for humans.
+Without sufficient natural habitat, there can be no life on Earth that is fit for humans.

 Some illustrative examples from a long list include: